Arnavion/www-arnavion-dev/src/blog/2020-12-05-ddg-vs-google.md

     >
     >Zig has the concept of a debug build vs a release build.
 Here is a ...
 Release Safe; Release Small.

-Analysis: First result is the correct one, though its excerpts are not the best - the first excerpt is for the table of contents and does identify the flag, and the other two exceerpts are irrelevant.
+Analysis: First result is the correct one, though its excerpts are not the best - the first excerpt is for the table of contents and does identify the flag, and the other two excerpts are irrelevant.
 The second result also has a better first excerpt; in fact this text is also present in the first link so it should've been used for the first result too.

 **Winner: Google**